DevloperRPS/developerrps/README.md

 This project is built to maintain and showcase my writing work while providing a professional online presence for my content writing portfolio.

-It can also serve as a growing archive where new articles, projects, and writing samples can be added over time.It keeps getting updated my me over time.
+It can also serve as a growing archive where new articles, projects, and writing samples can be added over time.
+It keeps getting updated my me over time.

 **Thank you for visiting my project and taking the time to explore my work.**